npgsql/efcore.pg/doc/mapping/full-text-search.md

 # Full Text Search

-> [!NOTE]
-> This feature is only available in Npgsql EF Core 2.1, which is currently in preview.

 PostgreSQL has [built-in support for full-text search](https://www.postgresql.org/docs/current/static/textsearch.html), which allows you to conveniently and efficiently query natural language documents.

 *TO BE COMPLETED*